 Our partner in the Sunset Park Library project, the Fifth Avenue Committee will pay for the core and shell of the new, expanded branch.
 BPL will be responsible for outfitting its interior, using proceeds from the redevelopment of Brooklyn Heights Library, along with Community Investment Funds from New York State Homes and Community Renewal.

-Interim library service will be provided at 4201 Fourth Ave (at 43rd street), in space made available by the New York City Police Department.
-The interim Sunset Park Library will open Spring 2018.
+Interim library service is being provided at 4201 Fourth Ave (at 43rd street), in space made available by the New York City Police Department.